DEADLINES for domestic & international students are not the same

 GMAT Fee Waiver Application.
 Eligible students and alumni may apply to receive one (1) of ten (10) GMAT Examination Fee Waivers administered through NMSU’s Student Success Center (GMAT Examination Fee Waiver Code Program).

 Step 2.
 Apply to the Master of Business Administration Program

-- Received an undergraduate degree with a GPA of at least 3.5 from an institution with business accreditation by AACSB International or ACBSP; or
+- Have an undergraduate degree with a GPA of at least 3.5 from an institution with business accreditation by AACSB International or ACBSP; or

-- Completed the GMAT with a minimum score of 400 and a combined GMAT score and undergraduate GPA such that (GPA x 200) + GMAT ≥ 1050; or
+- Have achieved a minimum Graduate Management Admission Test (GMAT) score of 400 and a combined GMAT score and undergraduate GPA such that (GPA x 200) + GMAT ≥ 1050; or

-- Received a graduate degree from a regionally accredited U.S. college or university; or
+- Have a graduate degree from a regionally accredited U.S. college or university; or